giuliojiang/UniSecrets/README.md

 ## Building

+Developed and tested on Ubuntu 16.04.
+It should work on OSX with minor modifications.

 Run `make` to install all npm modules.

 If it is the first time you setup the server, configuration files will be created for you.
 You can edit files in `config` directory to change some settings.